 An exciting step in a startup’s growth trajectory is when you start expanding internationally.
 From new laws to currency exchange, international growth brings a fresh set of challenges to the team.
 For Marketing, international expansion can be intimidating… will you have to run many simultaneous campaigns to address different regional markets?
 Getting started with marketing internationally is actually fairly simple.
 Consider the following pointers to kick off:

 Some paid acquisition can go a long way.
 Start by identifying who the major publications (print/digital) and events are, and secure a few sponsorships.
 If possible, set up a booth at a local event.
 You need to kickstart your international marketing with an initial list of targets, so manual efforts like paid email blasts and events can get the engine started.
 This can compliment a locally targeted digital campaign on Facebook, Google and retargeting.

-With the right tools and technology, marketing effectiveness can easily be measured and tracked.
-Gone are the days of “half of your marketing is working, you just don’t know which half.”
+With the right tools and technology, marketing effectiveness can easily be measured.
+Gone are the days of “50% of your marketing is working, you just don’t know which half.”
 In this series, I’ve outlined some of the top metrics that B2B startups need to account for when measuring marketing.
 However, those metrics don’t mean much unless stakeholders from marketing, sales and leadership can easily access them and draw conclusions.
 To make that happen, you need to build dashboards.